 Any dividend paid on one class of stock will reduce the amount available to pay future dividends on both classes of common stock.

-While we can offer no assurance that we will do so, we currently intend to continue paying a quarterly dividend of \$0.15 per share on Loews common stock and to pay a quarterly dividend on Carolina Group stock following its issuance.
-The payment of dividends on Loews common stock and Carolina Group stock will be a business decision that our board of directors makes from time to time based upon the dividends paid to Loews by its subsidiaries, the capital requirements of Loews and other factors that our board of directors considers relevant.

-The failure of the independent boards of directors of Lorillard Tobacco Company or Lorillard, Inc. to pay dividends could lead to our decreasing or eliminating dividends on Carolina Group stock and/or Loews common stock.
+While we can offer no assurance that we will do so, we currently intend to pay a quarterly dividend on Carolina Group stock of \$0.445 per share following its issuance.
+The first dividend is expected to be declared in May of 2002 and payable in June of 2002.
+The first dividend payment will cover the first three months of the year even though the Carolina Group stock will have been outstanding for less than three months.
+The payment of dividends on Carolina Group stock will be a business decision that our board of directors makes from time to time based upon the dividends paid to Loews by its subsidiaries, the capital requirements of Loews and other factors that our board of directors considers relevant.
+The failure of the independent boards of directors of Lorillard Tobacco Company or Lorillard, Inc. to pay dividends could lead to our decreasing or eliminating dividends on Carolina Group stock.